PelagicCreatures/sargasso/README.md

 ### Sargasso Object Lifecycle

 When a Sargasso element appears in the document, the framework supervisor will instantiate an object and call the `start()` method of the object.
-When removed from the DOM, 'sleep()' will be called allowing you can cleanup any resources or handlers you set up in start.
+When removed from the DOM, 'sleep()' will be called allowing you can cleanup any resources or handlers you set up in start (note that event listeners created with 'this.on' and 'this.once' are automatically cleaned up).
 Beyond responding to scrolling, resize and other responsive events, you will probably want to interact with your element in some way.
 You should use the start hook to set up any element events you need to respond to such as clicking a button, responding to touch events or key presses, etc.

 ### Example with event handlers